AdnanSevincDS/Loan_defaults_with_ML_methods/README.md

 ```

 ## Notebooks Directory
-Contained in this division are three distinct Jupyter notebooks that perform different aspects of data analysis:
+This section includes three distinct Jupyter notebooks that perform different aspects of data analysis:

 ```
 - dataModeling.ipynb: This notebook is utilized for exploratory data analysis (EDA) and initial modeling of the data.